April 2026

 Issuing emergency assistance

-Once emergency assistance has been issued for 48 days, assistance will only continue to be provided after a full application for income assistance has been completed, including all required consents and a Participation Agreement.
+Once emergency assistance has been issued for 48 days, assistance will only continue to be provided after a full application for financial assistance has been completed, including all required consents and an agreement to participate.
 Arrangements should be made for the application to be completed at the earliest opportunity where it is likely that ongoing assistance will be required.

 Administrators may issue multiple, discrete periods of emergency assistance (where there is a break in assistance between periods), in any six-month period, based on their determination of need.

-Where emergency assistance is provided in the same month that a benefit unit is found to be eligible for income assistance, the amount of emergency assistance already issued should not be deducted from the amount of income assistance.
+Where emergency assistance is provided in the same month that a benefit unit is found to be eligible for financial assistance, the amount of emergency assistance already issued should not be deducted from the amount of financial assistance.
 However, income assistance for basic needs and shelter may be pro-rated based on the circumstances of the case.